mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 A very simple yet quitely important features awaited by some of the users of the library.
 On this release, the Type Result set is now supported.

-Historically, if you wish to query a single column from the table, you are required to return it as dynamics or an explicit class.
+Historically, if you wish to query a single column from the table, you are required to return it as dynamics or an explicit class model.

 ```csharp
 public class Person